What does flexible study mean for me?

 You don’t have to put your life on hold to study.
 Prioritise what matters to you and fit study around family, work and personal commitments through a course that is flexibly designed for online learners.

 Start when it suits.
 Swinburne Online offers multiple intake dates and flexible unit availability, so you can choose when you begin your studies or if you need to take a break.

 Flexible study requires flexible support.
 As a Swinburne Online student, you’ll have support for extended hours, 7 days a week, with Student Advisors available to help with anything from tech support to research advice and dedicated online tutors in each of your units.

 This is an example of a full-time study load.
 Whether you’re looking to fast-track your studies or prefer a part-time study option, Swinburne Online degrees flexibly fit around your study needs.

-The Bachelor of Business – Management consists of 24 units, including six core business units, two capstone units, eight management major units and eight electives.
+The Bachelor of Business – Management consists of 24 units, including six business fundamental units, three core business practice units, seven management units and eight electives.

-Capstone units combine the skills you’ll learn throughout your degree and apply them to practical scenarios to solidify your knowledge.
+In the business practice units you combine the skills you’ll learn throughout your degree and apply them to practical scenarios to solidify your knowledge.
 You’ll collaborate with your peers and solve real business problems, giving you the confidence to step into the workforce with practical experience.